MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 This supports Continuous SDL Practice 3 – Perform Threat Modeling.

 This control identifies security weaknesses in the design that can result in security incidents and business damage.
-Security weaknesses in the design can be very difficult to mitigate after the design is implemented, so finding and fixing these early in the lifecycle is critically important.
+Security weaknesses in the design can be difficult to mitigate after the design is implemented, so finding and fixing these early in the lifecycle is critically important.

-Threat modeling serves as the security design review process which integrate security into the design of a system or application.
+Threat modeling serves as the security design review process, which integrate security into the design of a system or application.

 Threat modeling systematically identifies, assesses, prioritizes, and mitigates security risks within a software system.
 This structured approach to analyzing the design and architecture of a software application identifies potential threats and vulnerabilities early in the development process.

 The ultimate goal is to understand the system and what could go wrong.
-Threat modeling does this by leveraging a deep understanding of both the system itself and how a threat actor (potential attacker) views it.
+Threat modeling does this by applying a deep understanding of both the system itself and how a threat actor (potential attacker) views it.

 This typically takes the form of threat discovery workshops where a team of experts on the system and security experts work together to discover and document risks.
 While this might start informally, this should quickly evolve into a structured process that discusses each aspect of the service being built, how it will be used, and system interfaces.